 Cathartic Objects is a project that focuses on interaction design of technology to support destruction and catharsis.
 While people are just as like to destroy as they are to create, most interaction design research focuses on “creators” and “makers”.
 This project brings a set of objects with the sole goal of enabling destructive behaviors.

-The project is derived from previous work that included a theoretical review of the historical and cultural background of destruction, and created a destruction robot for creation, catharsis and emotional release, iNkondi.
+The project is derived from previous work, a speculative project that intends to expand what is included in human-robot interaction through the notion of destruction.
+The project drew from a theoretical review of historical and cultural background of destruction to ideate speculative interactions with robots for creation, catharsis and emotional release.

 For many people, destruction is coupled with a negative association.
 Yet over thousands of years, people have been destroying: purposefully, playfully, accidentally.
 Although this is a very common behavior, very little research in HCI and interaction design has looked into aspects of destruction and catharsis.